 5 things you need to know about binge eating

-Today, I am going to be sharing with you what I have learned about binge eating disorder and emotional eating and give you some key tips to break the vicious binge restrict cycle.
+Here’s what I’ve learned about binge eating disorder and emotional eating, and give you some key tips to break the vicious binge restrict cycle.

 1. Most often, diets cause binge eating.